 For your career

-Whether you want to boost your career within your profession or you are working to grow your own knowledge we provide high level, scientific content.
-In addition, a certificate is provided on completion.
+Whether you want to boost your career within your profession or you are working to grow your own knowledge we provide certificates as well as CPD points.

 Dr Rae is a Senior Researcher at the Health through Physical Activity, Lifestyle and Sport Research Centre, within the Faculty of Health Sciences, at the University of Cape Town (UCT) in South Africa and the Director of Sleep Science at the Sports Science Institute of South Africa.
 She obtained a PhD from UCT in 2007 and has worked at UCT ever since.